 Introducing La Fortuna & Around

-Prior to 1968, La Fortuna was a sleepy agricultural town located 6km from the base of Cerro Arenal (Arenal Hill).
-However, on the morning of July 29, 1968, Arenal erupted violently after nearly 400 years of dormancy, and buried the small villages of Pueblo Nuevo, San Luís and Tabacón (yes, Tabacón Hot Springs is in fact located in the eruption path).
-Suddenly, like moths to the flame, tourists from around the world started descending on La Fortuna in search of fiery night skies and the inevitable blurry photo.
+Prior to 1968, La Fortuna was a sleepy agricultural town, 6km from the base of Cerro Arenal.
+However, on the morning of July 29, 1968, Arenal erupted violently after nearly 400 years of dormancy, and buried the small villages of Pueblo Nuevo, San Luís and Tabacón.
+Suddenly, like moths to the flame, tourists from around the world started descending on La Fortuna in search of fiery night skies and the inevitable blurry photo of creeping lava.

-La Fortuna serves as the principal gateway for visiting Volcán Arenal, and it’s one of the top destinations for travelers in Costa Rica.
-The town is well connected by public transport to San José, and travelers are increasingly arriving from or heading to Monteverde via the scenic and unusual Jeep-Boat-Jeep transfer.
-If you have your own transport, however, consider staying at the Arenal Observatory Lodge or in the small town of El Castillo as you’ll be rewarded with less crowds and better views of the lava flows.
+Since then, La Fortuna has served as the principal gateway for visiting Volcán Arenal, and it’s still one of the top destinations for travelers in Costa Rica.
+However, be warned that the great mountain has stopped spewing its molten discharge, and there are no longer lava photo ops.
+But the mountain is still glorious, and the town is well connected by public transport to San José.
+Many travelers arrive from or head out to Monteverde via the scenic and unusual jeep-boat-jeep transfer, which is somehow jeep-less.
+If you have your own transport, consider staying at the Arenal Observatory Lodge or in the small town of El Castillo, as you’ll be rewarded with fewer crowds and a more rustic vibe.